spoddutur/my-notes/solr3.md

 - Doc4 has Handloom mention in title.
 But title field is longer than tags.
 So, the field-length-norm factor will be lower causing title-match score to be lesser than tags-match score.

 ### Conclusion
+- Dismax is designed to find "Needle in HayStack".
+So, only the winner will dictate scoring results.
+- Despite having highest field boost, if that specific field is not winner,then it will have zero contribution by default to dismax scoring results.
+This might lead to surprising unexpected results.
+- However, one can change dismax behaviour using tie param.
+- With tie, `total score = max(field scores) + tie * sum(other field scores)`
-Also, I added a tie=1.0 parameter to the DisMax scoring, so that the total relevancy score of any given record will be the sum of contributing field scores, like I expected in the first place.
+- tie=1.0 parameter to the DisMax scoring, changes the total relevancy score of any given record to be the sum of contributing field scores.